rpm-software-management/dnf/README.rst

 Please report discovered bugs to the `Red Hat bugzilla <https://bugzilla.redhat.com/>`_ following this `guide <https://github.com/rpm-software-management/dnf/wiki/Bug-Reporting>`_.
 If you planned to propose the patch in the report, consider `Contribution`_ instead.

-Freenode's irc channel ``#yum`` is meant for discussions related to both Yum and DNF.
+Freenode's irc channel ``#yum`` is meant for discussions related to both YUM and DNF.
 Questions should be asked there, issues discussed.
 Remember: ``#yum`` is not a support channel and prior research is expected from the questioner.